broofa/mime/src/README_js.md

 ### mime.define(typeMap[, force = false])

-Apply type mappings.
+Define [more] type mappings.

 `typeMap` is a map of type -> extensions, as documented in `new Mime`, above.

 By default this method will throw an error if you try to map a type to an extension that is already assigned to another type.
-Passing `true` for the `force` argument will suppress this behavior and apply the new mapping.
+Passing `true` for the `force` argument will suppress this behavior (overriding any previous mapping).

 ```javascript --context
 mime.define({'text/x-abc': ['abc', 'abcd']});